2012 EMS Division Annual Report

 The EMS Division is managed by the EMS Division Chief.
 An EMS Captain provides oversight and support of EMS operations.
 Medical control is provided by Dr. Eugene Eby, emergency room physician from Porter Littleton Adventist Hospital who serves as the agency’s medical director.

-Most patients seen by Littleton Fire Rescue request transport to four area hospitals: HealthOne Swedish Medical Center (Level I trauma designation), Porter Littleton Hospital (Level II trauma designation), Health One Skyridge Medical Center (Level III trauma designation) and Denver Porter Hospital (Level III trauma designation), all within a 10 mile radius to the fire district.
+Most patients seen by Littleton Fire Rescue request transport to five area hospitals: HealthOne Swedish Medical Center (Level I trauma designation), Porter Littleton Hospital (Level II trauma designation), Health One Skyridge Medical Center (Level III trauma designation) Denver Porter Hospital (Level III trauma designation) and Children's Hospital, all within a 10 mile radius to the fire district.
 Littleton Fire Rescue will transport to all hospitals in the Denver Metro area and functions under the most current Denver Metro Medical Protocols.

 Littleton Fire Rescue is committed to providing the citizens in the communities that we serve with programs that reduce injury, death or disability.
 We have a long tradition of providing injury prevention programs and public education to our citizens.
 The EMS Division, working cooperatively with our Fire Prevention Division and life safety educators, deliver a number of community risk reduction and injury prevention programs to our communities.
 Programs offered: Bystander CPR, blood pressure monitoring, File of Life, care seat safety check, water safety, baby-sitter first aid, bicycle rodeo and helmet give away, stranger awareness, life skills, senior safety awareness, kitchen safety, and holiday safety.